neondatabase/postgres-sample-dbs/README.md

 pg_dump "postgres://[user]:[password]@[hostname]/[dbname]" --file=[file_name].sql --format=p --no-owner --no-privileges --no-tablespaces
 ```

-## Loading datasets into Postgres
+## Load a dataset into Postgres

-Start by cloning the repository to your local machine or downloading one of the `.sql` files.
+Start by cloning the repository to your local machine or download an individual `.sql` file.

-### Cloninig the repository to your local machine
+### Clone the repository to your local machine

-To clone the repository:

 ```bash
 git clone https://github.com/danieltprice/postgres-sample-dbs.git
 ```

-### Downloading an individual SQL file
+### Download an individual SQL file

 1. Click on the `.sql` file to open it.
 2. Above the content of the file, you should see a button labeled "Raw".
 Click it.
 This will open a new tab or window in your browser displaying the raw contents of the file.